gauravvinayaka/R/README.md

 # 2. rapply:
 rapply is a recursive version of lapply.

-To measure the performance of mapply, i am replicating it for 100,500,1000,1500,2000 times.
+To measure the performance of rapply, i am replicating it for 100,500,1000,1500,2000 times.

-after using benchmark function, we are interested in the elapsed_times, which is in the [3] column
+after using benchmark function, we are interested in the elapsed_time, which is in the [3] column
 ```
 for(i in rep){
   tmp <- benchmark(rapply(l1,log2), replications = i)[3]